netcreateorg/netcreate-itest/README.md

 To change the default dataset, use the `./nc.js --dataset=projectname` command.

+### 3. Accessing Admin Settings

-To access the Import/Export and Template Editor, you will need to enable admin mode in one of two ways:
+You will need to be an admin in order to do the following:
+* Change the admin password
+* Change the secret key used to generate unique user login tokens
+* Update the template
+* Import templates, nodes, and edges

+Go to the Advanced Panel (vertical `...` menu in the upper right) to enter the admin password.

+(NOTE the old methods of using `localhost` and `?admin=true` are now deprecated and no longer work.)

 ### 4. Generating Logins

 Use the Advanced Panel to generate user tokens.
 You will need to log in as an administrator to manage tokens.

-* use `localhost:3000` instead of the ip address.
-* if on a remote, login with a login token and append `?admin=true` to the end of the URL (e.g. `192.168.1.100:3000/#/edit/TEST-TEST-GXK?admin=true`)

 ## NPM SCRIPTS